Geek Maggot Bingo: Reception

 Cookie Mueller of the East Village Eye reviewed Geek Maggot Bingo, stating "I have never in my lifetime of experience with low-budget films seen one this low … It lies somewhere below the subculture, even beneath the New York subway system".
 TV Guide panned the film, calling it "A nothing little zit of a 16mm movie that attempts to make fun of horror pictures but instead mocks technical Renaissance man Nick Zedd".
 The film also received a review from Variety, which criticized the sound and lighting.
-In a review for a 1988 screening of the movie in Toronto alongside Zedd's other films, The Toronto Star's Christopher Hume wrote that the movie "fails to do anything except remind us of Zedd's limits" and that "[t]hough it seems black humor was the intention, the result is dumb and boring".
+In a review for a 1988 screening of the film in Toronto alongside Zedd's other films, The Toronto Star's Christopher Hume wrote that the film "fails to do anything except remind us of Zedd's limits" and that "[t]hough it seems black humor was the intention, the result is dumb and boring".

 Kim Newman reflected on Geek Maggot Bingo in Nightmare Movie: A Critical Guide to Contemporary Horror Films, comparing it to Jack Hill's Spider Baby and stating that Zedd "tries to match Hill's tone" but that he "tries too hard and comes up with a movie that makes Al Adamson look like Martin Scorsese".